 Within 10 years of GBC, some 1,542 communities have been served, with 2.26 million direct and indirect beneficiaries so far.
 With the Citi retail business incorporated into Union Bank in the middle 2022, it is expected to have even greater number of employee involvement in the years to come.

 While corporate social responsibility (CSR) can benefit a company by way of its reputation and brand association, consistency in execution is a reflection of how a business creates genuine social accountability beyond revenue and profit, and beyond mere public relations.

 Integrating good works in their regular operations combined with a corporate culture of not expecting anything in return, is a testament to UnionBank’s authenticity as a socially conscious enterprise with clear purpose and heart.

-Josiah Go is chair and chief innovation strategist of Mansmith and Fielders Inc. As disclosed in the article above, he is also an independent director of the Union Bank of the Philippines.
+Josiah Go is Chairman and Chief Innovation Strategist of Mansmith and Fielders Inc. .
+As disclosed in the article above, he is also an independent director of the Union Bank of the Philippines.